 25 of 33

 Accessories make every room personable, but filling a small room to the brim will steal space visually.
 A handful of well-chosen and well-placed accessories is all it takes to give a small living room a layer of sophistication.
 To avoid a cluttered look, take advantage of natural display spots, such as the coffee table, end tables, and the fireplace, accenting them with a handful of thoughtful items.
 If you spread accessories throughout the room, keep the walls simple and quiet to focus attention on the objects.
 Likewise, if you want the eye to focus on the shapes and textures of accessories, keep their colors neutral or monochromatic.

 A little something in the entry creates a welcoming focal point for guests, but when you're squeezed for space, keep it lightweight visually.
 Try a narrow console table.
 This provides a surface for some flowers and a place to deposit mail, keys, and a handbag when walking in the door.
-It also anchors the mirror and wall sconces, creating a well-balanced display that doesn't eat up too much space.
+It also anchors the mirror, creating a well-balanced display that doesn't eat up too much space.

 Keep a small room from getting extremely cramped when you entertain by outfitting it with smaller, portable pieces of furniture that can be rearranged.
 Here, a lightweight table with fold-down leaves can be expanded to accompany extra guests and can easily be folded up and scooted against the wall to be used as a console table.

 Keep a Clear View in a Small Room